openrundev/docs/content/docs/Develop/_index.md

 ## Building Apps from Spec

 A spec (specification) can be set for an app.
 This makes OpenRun use the spec as a template to specify the app configuration.
-Use `app create --spec python-flask` while creating an app or change the spec using `app update-metadata spec python-flask /myapp`.
+Use `app create --spec python-flask` while creating an app or change the spec using `app update spec python-flask /myapp`.
 The spec brings in a set of predefined files.
 If a file with the same name is already present in the app code, then the spec file is ignored.
 So if the app code and spec both define a `Containerfile`, the file from the app code takes precedence.
 If the app folder contains just `app.py`

 ```python {filename="flaskapp/app.py"}
 from flask import Flask